PSU-ICDS/icds_docs/docs/03_SubmittingJobs.md

 The Roar computing clusters are shared computational resources.
 To perform computationally intensive tasks, users must request compute resources and be provided access to those resources.
 The request/provision process allows the tasks of many users to be scheduled and carried out efficiently to avoid resource contention.
-[Slurm](https://slurm.schedmd.com) (Simple Linux Utility for Resource Management) is utilized by Roar as the job scheduler and resource manager.
+[Slurm](https://slurm.schedmd.com) is utilized by Roar as the job scheduler and resource manager.
 Slurm is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for Linux clusters.
 Slurm is rapidly rising in popularity and many other HPC systems use Slurm as well.
 Its primary functions are to